We’ve all been there.

 It didn’t stop there.
 The negative press coverage that made its way into European and Western markets was described by the retailer’s area manager called the viral exposure the “best thing that has happened to our business.”
 Yikes.

 The lesson: Don’t normalize rude, tone-deaf behavior of any kind.
 Once it becomes part of a company’s fabric, that kind of reputation can be very difficult to shake, especially in the comments section of their social media accounts.
 Always take the high road.
+After all, you’d rather like to be on the side that creates examples of good customer service stories, rather than terrible ones.

 These examples of customer service gone wrong are all cringe worthy at best but, when it comes to your business, all these snafus can easily be avoided.
 By making customers the priority when they have issues with a product or service, you’ll be promoting positive, productive discussion instead of a negative, toxic back-and-forth.
 Establishing your brand as a trustworthy entity that cares about their clients will go a long way to ensuring financial sustainability for years to come.